>

 Marinas

 Rowboat IconThe whole of the Rideau is well serviced with marinas.
 Most offer fuel, repair services, supplies, and transient dockage.
-Marina staff are always friendly and always willing to help the traveler, offering advice to make your journey more pleasurable.
+Marina staff are always friendly and always willing to help the traveller, offering advice to make your journey more pleasurable.
 For a full listing of marinas along the Rideau, be sure and have a look at my Marinas Page.

 Museums